ampl/ampl.github.io/docs/source/solvers/highs/options.md

       see "mip:round".
 Default = 1e-9.

 obj:multi (multiobj)
-      0*/1: Whether to use multi-objective optimization.
+      Whether to use multi-objective optimization:

+      0 - Single objective, see option obj:no (default)
+      1 - Multi-objective, solver's native handling if available 2 - Multi-objective, force emulation

-      When obj:multi = 1 and several objectives are present, suffixes .objpriority, .objweight, .objreltol, and .objabstol on the objectives are relevant.
+      When obj:multi>0 and several objectives are present, suffixes .objpriority, .objweight, .objreltol, and .objabstol on the objectives are relevant.
 Objectives with greater .objpriority values (integer values) have higher priority.
 Objectives with the same .objpriority are